retayned/retayned-app/docs/DEBT_LEDGER.md

 2. **Monday Jul 27** — spent-story verdict #2.
 Verdict #1 PASSED (first post-fix Monday, the Rose Babe brief).
 Her nightly `repeat_check` reasoning is in the sweep function logs; a rewritten Lemon Law brief = the fix failed, and the logs show why.
 3. First post-deploy weeks of prep memos — absence-narration should be extinct.
 4. **Docs debt:** intake spec v1.5 did not ride the docs commit — commit beside these when next touched.

+## H. Optional (recorded Jul 22, zero urgency — multi-stakeholder v1)

+1. **Sweep names the room** ("also at client: Kyle, CFO") — the table is readable if ever wanted; names/roles as facts only, consistent with the no-psychology-about-non-contacts rule. **Specialist ruling: parked.** Context budget is earned by demonstrated need; the brief/intake calibration is tuned to the current payload.
+Revisit if briefs demonstrably starve for people-context.
+2. **Contact-history reconstruction** — demoted ex-primaries persist as stakeholder rows, so a client's primary-contact history is partially reconstructable; of possible interest to handoff-detection heuristics if those are ever built.
+Recorded, nothing owed.